c-okelly/Assignment_3_Software_Engineering-/README.md

 This progject was created by Conor O'Kelly.

-All of this project will be written in python 3 format.

 The goal of the project is to create a system software thay can generate a grid given a specific size.
 This is used to represent chairs.